Hot, dry weather expected in most parts of country

 Hot and dry weather is expected in most parts of the country during the next twelve hours.

-However, rain-thunderstorm is expected at isolated places in upper Khyber Pakhtunkhwa, Kashmir and Gilgit-Baltistan.
+However, wind-dust-thunderstorm/rain is expected in central/southern Punjab, lower Khyber Pakhtunkhwa and northeast Balochistan.

 Temperature of some major cities recorded this morning:

-Islamabad and Quetta seventeen degree centigrade, Lahore twenty-five, Karachi thirty, Peshawar twenty, Gilgit ten, Murree twelve and Muzafarabad fifteen degree centigrade.
+Islamabad twenty-one degree centigrade, Lahore twenty-five, Karachi twenty-nine, Peshawar twenty-four, Quetta eighteen, Gilgit eleven, Murree twelve and Muzaffarabad seventeen degree centigrade.

-According to Met Office weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy with chances of rain with wind and thunderstorm is expected in Srinagar, Leh, Pulwama, Anantnag, Shopian, Baramula, Jammu.
+According to Met Office weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy is expected in Srinagar, Anantnag and Baramulla, while hot and dry weather in Jammu, Leh, Pulwama and Shopian.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramula eight degree centigrade, Jammu twenty-one, Leh one, Anantnag and Shopian nine degree centigrade.
+Srinagar, Pulwama and Baramulla ten degree centigrade, Jammu twenty, Leh two, Anantnag and Shopian nine degree centigrade.